RTSP Broadcasting

 So is there a way to have a high-quality video without overloading a common network?
 And can USB and analog cameras be used in a similar fashion – broadcast now without any additional technology?
 In this article we’ll look at one of the ways to do that.

 First of all, the video parameter that shows us exactly how “heavy” this stream is for the network is called bitrate, measured in bits per second (mostly Kb/s or Mb/s).
 Routers often provide the user with 100 Mb/s total (though more expensive models can boast an impressive 1 Gb/s).
 Thus our goal is to keep the bitrate low without sacrificing the quality.
-This is achieved by using video compression standard H.264 that we covered in a separate article.
+This is achieved by using a video compression standard called H.264 that we covered in a separate article.
 URLs that carry compressed videos usually start with RTSP – Real Time Streaming Protocol – instead of HTTP (e.g. rtsp://192.168.0.14:554/h264).
-However, not all the IP cameras support it (although the majority of modern ones do), while USB and analog ones don’t utilize compression in principle, as they weren’t intended for data transmission in the first place.
+However, not all the IP cameras support it (although the majority of modern ones do), while analog ones don’t utilize compression in principle, as they weren’t intended for network data transmission in the first place.
+Some USB cameras do support H.264 but they are uncommon.

 Enter Xeoma’s “RTSP Broadcasting” module – it allows to convert any stream into RTSP (including H.264), be it analog, USB or IP camera.
-First of all, let’s add it to the chain:
+For convenience, we will be referring to the original video as “input” and the resulting broadcast from the module – as “output”.
+The module is available for Xeoma Standard and Xeoma Pro.
+First of all, let’s add the module to the chain:

 Windows: https://felenasoft.com/xeoma/downloads/ffmpeg/win/ffmpeg_win.exe